exasol/advanced-analytics-framework/doc/design/udf_discovery_and_communication.rst

 Details:
 ********

 We separated the Local Discovery into two components.
-The component LocalDiscovery implements the discovery via UDP Broadcast.
-The component PeerCommunicator handles the reliable network.
+The component `LocalDiscoveryStrategy` implements the discovery via UDP Broadcast.
+The component `PeerCommunicator` handles the reliable network.

-If the LocalDiscovery receives a PingMessage via UDP it registers the connection info for the reliable network of the peer with the PeerCommunicator.
+If the `LocalDiscoveryStrategy` receives a `PingMessage` via UDP it registers the connection info for the reliable network of the peer with the `PeerCommunicator`.

-The PeerCommunicator then handles the reliable network communication.
+The `PeerCommunicator` then handles the reliable network communication.
-This includes sending and receiving the ReadyToReceiveMessage or AreYouReadyToReceiveMessage.
+This includes sending and receiving the `ReadyToReceiveMessage` or `AreYouReadyToReceiveMessage`.
 It also provides an interface for the user of the library to check if all peers are connected, which peers are there and to send and receive message from these peers.

-The PeerCommunicator can be used with different discovery strategies.
+The `PeerCommunicator` can be used with different discovery strategies.
-The LocalDiscovery is one, but the GlobalDiscovery can use it as well to form the reliable networks between the leaders.
+The `LocalDiscoveryStrategy` is one, but the `GlobalDiscoveryStrategy` can use it as well to form the reliable networks between the leaders.

-The current implementation of the PeerCommunicator use ZMQ for the reliable communication, because it abstracts away the low-level network.
+The current implementation of the `PeerCommunicator` use `ZMQ` for the reliable communication, because it abstracts away the low-level network.
 It provides:

 - A message-based interface, instead the stream-based interface of TCP.